Fall Semester

 Intensive Beginning Japanese I

-Intended for students with little or no background in Japanese who wish to complete the language requirement in one year (equivalent to JPAN 0100 + JPAN 0200).
+Intended for students with little or no background in Japanese who wish to complete the language requirement in one year (equivalent to JPAN 011 + JPAN 012).
 In this intensive introduction course, all four skills, (speaking, listening, writing, reading) are equally emphasized and cultural knowledge will be introduced accordingly.
-Students will be able to engage in conversations on familiar topics such as self, life, family, food, hometown, hobbies and pastimes, leisure activities, expressing one’s opinion, etc. Students will also be able to read authentic texts related to daily life.
+Students will be able to engage in conversations on familiar topics such as self, life, family, food, hometown, hobbies and pastimes, lesture activities, expressing one’s opinion, etc. Students will also be able to read authentic texts related to daily life.
 An introduction to modern written Japanese, including two sets of Japanese syllabic letters (hiragana and katakana) and approx. 175 Chinese characters (kanji) are introduced.

 Textbooks: Genki I & Genki II (Lesson 1 – 14) will be covered.

-Intermediate Japanese I (formerly Beginning Japanese III)
+Intermediate Japanese I

-This course is a continuation of JPAN0200 and focuses on the development of the elementary grammatical structures of the Japanese language through aural-oral practices.
+This course is a continuation of JPAN 0200 and focuses on the development of the elementary grammatical structures of the Japanese language through aural-oral practices.
 The course also aims to develop the four basic skills: listening, speaking, reading, and writing.
 The course also introduces aspects of Japanese culture and customs, the knowledge that is necessary for behaving in a socio-culturally appropriate manner.
 Students will learn and practice skills to communicate in situations they might face in real life.
 Example topics and functions are travel, part-time job, work, asking for favors, asking permission, stating your intension/opinion, reporting what you heard, and various speech styles including けいご (respectful speech).

 Textbooks: Genki II (Lesson 15 – Lesson 20) will be covered, and around 100 new Kanji will be introduced.
-Overall kanji knowledge will be 271.
+Overall kanji knowledge will be 286.

-High Intermediate Japanese I (formerly Intermediate Japanese I)
+High Intermediate Japanese I

-This course is a continuation of JPAN0400.
+This course is a continuation of JPAN 0400.
 Students will learn about Japanese culture and society through readings on various topics, including sports, food, religions, pop-culture, and traditional performing arts in Japan.
 They will create with the language when talking about a variety of familiar topics and learn to communicate their ideas and opinions about general topics while solidifying the grammar, vocabulary, and kanji foundation built at the beginning level.
 Students will also deepen understanding of various aspects of Japanese culture, compare and contrast them with their own culture, and critically think of cross-cultural differences.

 Textbook: Tobira: Gateway to Advanced Japanese (Unit 4 – Unit 8) Kanji: reproduction-approx. 400/recognition-approx. 550

-This course is a continuation of the Japanese language at the upper-intermediate level, aiming to achieve advanced-low according to the ACTFL guidelines at the end of the spring semester course, JPAN0800.
-It is not necessary to have course credit from JPAN0600 to enroll in JPAN0700; however, to be able to participate in the course work effectively, students need to have a solid intermediate-high level proficiency in active skills, and higher proficiency in passive skills.
+This course is a continuation of the Japanese language at the upper-intermediate level, aiming to achieve advanced-low according to the ACTFL guidelines at the end of the spring semester course, JPAN 312.
+It is not necessary to have course credit from JPAN 212 to enroll in JPAN 311; however, to be able to participate in the course work effectively, students need to have a solid intermediate-high level proficiency in active skills, and higher proficiency in passive skills.
 Knowledge (recognition) of 600+ Kanji is required as well.
 This course emphasizes the four linguistic skills, which are speaking, listening, reading, and writing.
 Students will communicate more in detail and at greater lengths about various topics, including personal and general topics, participating actively in discussions, and making short presentations.
 Students will use multiple reference sources, including dictionaries and on-line resources, to enhance reading comprehension and writing skills.
 Students will also deepen understanding of various aspects of Japanese culture, compare and contrast them with their own culture, and critically think of cross-cultural differences.

 Textbooks and Materials: The authentic materials selected from the internet, newspapers, and books will be used.

-Japanese/Professions I (formerly Japanese for the Professions)
+Japanese for the Professions

 This course is an upper-intermediate level course of Japanese intended for students who are interested in using Japanese in their profession.
 Improving speaking proficiency is emphasized, and students will learn preferable and frequently used vocabulary, expressions, and discourse in Japanese business contexts.
 Students will also communicate more in detail and at greater lengths about various cultural and social topics through a lens of business, namely business cases (e.g. Coca-Cola Japan and Nintendo).
 They will participate actively in discussions, perform a mock job interview, and make short presentations.
 Students will also deepen their understanding of various aspects of Japanese business culture, compare and contrast them with their own culture, and critically think of cross-cultural differences.